LAXMEKS/Robot/README.md

 # Robot
-the robot is ready for training in gazebo simulation environment Launch the files in launch folder.
+Robot is ready for training in gazebo simulation environment.
+Launch the files in launch folder.
 There 4 different kinds of stages.
 Train th erobot in different environment. in my case i got better results after training over 15000 episodes.